github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 ![Screenshot showing the alert details page](/assets/images/help/repository/vulnerable-calls-alert-details-page.png)

-For more information, see "[Reviewing your exposure to a vulnerability](#reviewing-your-exposure-to-a-vulnerability) below.
+For more information, see "[Reviewing and fixing vulnerable dependencies](#reviewing-and-fixing-vulnerable-dependencies) below.

 {% endif %}